annjose/pomodoro-flow/README.md

 # Pomodoro Flow

 A modern, customizable Pomodoro timer application built with Next.js, React, and TypeScript.
 Developed using [vibe coding](https://en.wikipedia.org/wiki/Vibe_coding) as an experiment.
+A detailed write-up on how this was built is available at [my blog - Relfections](https://annjose.com/post/vibe-coding-pomodoro-app/).

 Pomodoro Flow helps you stay focused and productive by breaking your work into timed intervals separated by short breaks.